marshmallow-insurance/smores-react/README.md

 this will copy the current version from the store to your project’s .yalc folder and inject a file: .yalc/@mrshmllw/smores-react dependency into package.json

-Every time you make changes in frames and you wan’t to see it in local
+Every time you make changes in Smores and you wan’t to see it in local

 run